DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 .. note::
-    "Rebase bones" are exported with the rig, which can be used inside UE 5.3 to bind static meshes to the exported LC rig.
+    "Rebase bones" are exported with the rig, which can be used inside UE5 to bind Static Meshes to the exported LC rig.
+See more about this here: :ref:`lp-hp-workflow`

 .. warning::
-    UE 5.4+ causes animation jitter on imported FBX skeletal meshes due to Bone Compression.
+    UE 5.3+ causes animation jitter with imported FBX skeletal meshes due to Bone Compression.
 This can be fixed by changing the "Bone Compression Settings" inside the "Animation Sequence Object -> Asset Details -> Compression -> Bone Compression Settings" to the "DefaultRecorderBoneCompression".

 |
 .. _headlights: